vatozZ/Signal-Restoration-MAP-ML-LMMSE/README.md

 # Signal-Restoration-MAP-ML-LMMSE
-AWGN Channel Signal Restoration For three different estimators, and comparision their performances.
+Additive white Gaussian noise (AWGN) Channel Signal Restoration for three different estimators, and comparison of their performances.